wait Step

 Let’s build and execute the “waitDef” example.

-- Click the "wait" step to configure its "Required" properties.
+• Click the "wait" step to configure its "Required" properties.
 Provide a name for the step.
-Provide the duration and time value to wait for.
+Enter the duration and time value to wait.
 Select the wait interval type from the drop-down list (minutes, hours, days, months, years, seconds).
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have Copilot add new process steps that match your process description.

-- Click the "wait" step to configure its "Required" properties.
+• Click the "wait" step to configure its "Required" properties.
 Select the time zone from the drop-down list.
 Specify the start date and time.
-Specify “ON” if the wait interval should consider the weekend for the count.
+Set to “ON” if the wait interval should include the weekend in the count.
 Click the Save button.

-- Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
-The process step is in “sleep” mode for the duration of the wait interval.
+The process step remains in “sleep” mode for the duration of the wait interval.
 Click the Items—Engine Alerts menu option to view the step status.

 Definition Sample: